 Economic Crisis Combined with COVID-19 Is Pushing Lebanon Towards a Hunger Crisis

-COVID-19 reached Lebanon in February 2020.
+Just a few months later, in February 2020, COVID-19 reached Lebanon.
 With it, the world’s children became vulnerable to getting sick, living in quarantine or possibly being separated from their families.
 At the same time, lockdowns, a rise in unemployment and widespread business closures all took a heavy toll on the country.

 The country is home to more than one million Syrian refugees.
 With more than 70% of refugees in Lebanon living under the poverty line in overcrowded conditions, self-isolation is virtually impossible.